IPS-Eye-White

 Finally

-Rick Warren's statements are from the viewpoint of a pastor of a mega church who seems to equate being a Christian with being a member of a particular church.
+Much of what Rick Warren claims come from the viewpoint of a pastor of a mega church who seems to equate being a Christian with being a member of a particular church.

 However popular and widespread that idea may be, the church is not a brick and mortar building, nor an institution.
 Born again believers who make up the body of Christ are the church.
 Thus when you become a Christian you are automatically a member of the church whether or not you ever step in the doors of a physical building.